mcimellaro/Assignment1/assignment.md

       [-1.5, -0.5,  0.5,  1.5]])
    ```

-1. Given an array and a number, find the index of the number in the array that is closest to the number.
-(Hint: check out the functions that start with  functions!)
+1. Given an array and a number, find the index of the number in the array that is closest to the input number.
+(Hint: check out the functions/methods that start with `arg`!)

     ```python
     x = np.random.randint(100, size=10)